daanhb/NSDpackage/README.md

+**Numerical steepest descent solver**

-Numerical steepest descent solver, currently quite slow and unstable.
+Currently quite slow and unstable.
 Please let me know if you find ways to break it.

 To compute an integral over an infinite contour, from a valley with complex angle ``a`` to angle ``b``, type
 ```